19 The Casselberry Event

 “You’ve made a great choice.
 I’ll select the sister garment in green.
 Standing out in the crowd is the last thing I should do.”

-With the kirtle and surcoat in place, the girls descended to the guest parlor, then outside.
-Bashan ushered them into the carriage and took them to Casselberry.
+When they were ready, the girls descended the stairs to the welcoming parlor, and then outside.
+Bashan escorted them into the carriage and drove them to Casselberry.

 Bashan hopped down and opened the door, bidding the girls out.
 “You will have to walk the rest of the way.
 I can see people entering from where we stand.
 Follow them.”